drkostas/Youtube-FirstCommentBot/README.md

 ### Install the requirements <a name = "install"></a>

-All the installation steps are being handled by the [Makefile](Makefile).
+All the installation steps are handled by the [Makefile](Makefile).
 By default, it uses `conda` environments.
 If you want to use `virtualenv` instead, append to every `make` command the flag:
 `env=venv`.
 If you want to modify the name of the environment or use another python version, modify the first lines of the [Makefile](Makefile).

-Deactivate and active conda environment, install the requirements and load the newly created
+Deactivate and active Conda environment, install the requirements and load the newly created
 environment:

 ```ShellSession